Anderson Dental of Fort Lee

 Periodontal disease almost always includes some degree of gum recession.
 Recession occurs when bacteria eat away at the tissue, causing teeth to appear longer.
 This has several consequences, including an increased risk of cavities as well as loosening of teeth.

 When gum and bone tissue is destroyed, it allows teeth to shift.
 In some cases this can result in a change in your bite pattern, or the way your teeth fit together.
+A misalignment of teeth cause their own issues, but when paired with periodontal disease, it's a damaging duo.

 Bad Breath